zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 The teachers says, “It’s not a good idea to confront some one pumped up on adrenaline.”
 “To be pumped up” means to be very excited , very interested, very eager to do something.
 “Adrenaline” is a chemical the body makes when you are excited, frightened, or angry; it usually makes your heart beat faster (go faster) and your breathing faster.
 To be pumped up on adren aline can be a dangerous thing because this person may be interested and eager t o fight you, so you don’t want to confront them.
 “If you can defuse the situation ,” he says, “or run away, that would be the best strategy.”
 “To defuse (defuse) a  situation” means to make it less dangerous, to make it safer.
 Now, if you can’t de fuse a situation you can also “run away,” just leave the place where you are.

 Amy says, “All right, but if someone is harassing me, I wan t to be ready to do some damage.”
 “To harass” (harass) means to bother or an noy someone.
 Here, it usually means to makes someone’s life difficult; maybe th ey’re yelling at you, they’re doing things that make you uncomfortable.
-Amy w ants to be able to do some damage to someone who is harassing her.
+Amy wants to be able to do some damage to someone who is harassing her.
 “To do some  damage” means to do something that will change a situation; in this ca se, to hurt someone.

  The teacher says, “I’m not sure if that’s the right min dset.”
 A “mindset” (one word) is a way of thinking about something; another wor d for this is “perspective.”
 The teacher says I’m not sure that you, Amy, have the rig ht mindset.
 Amy says, “I always trust my instincts.”
 Your “instincts” are things that you know naturally, without having studied them or learned them.
 It’s sor t of like knowledge you are born with.
 Amy says, “If my intuition (which is another word for “instincts”) tells me that someone may be dangerous, I want to get in the first punch.”
 A “punch” is an act of hitting a person or a thing very hard with your closed fist – with your closed hand.
 “To get in the first punch” means you want  to be the first person to throw a punch; notice we use the verb “to throw a punch, ” to hit someone.
 You don’t want to wait until somebody hits you first; you wan t to get in the first punch or you want to throw the first punch.